How Pacific Transcription Meets Researchers’ Rigorous Ethical Standards

 Second Step: Creating and Using a Secure Account with Pacific Transcription

 Pacific Transcription’s secure client accounts are accessed through Pacific’s secure online website, housed at NEXTDC Brisbane, in the CBD.
 All access to the site is auditable via IP number, and the secure server uses bank grade RSA 2048 bit encryption keys.
 All client accounts are password protected and clients can set their own passwords, which are stored in a secure encrypted format.

-Further, Pacific Transcription is compliant with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth), as well as the Guidelines on Privacy in the Private Health Sector issued by the Federal Privacy Commissioner under the National Health Act 1953 (Cth).
+Part of meeting rigorous ethical standards means complying with the appropriate rules and regulations.
+Pacific Transcription is compliant with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth), as well as the Guidelines on Privacy in the Private Health Sector issued by the Federal Privacy Commissioner under the National Health Act 1953 (Cth).

 Third Step: Maintaining and Measuring a Rigorous Quality Assurance Process

 Pacific’s Quality Assurance processes are second to none, which is another reason why our research clients return to us time and time again – they are confident in our ability to deliver consistently exceptionally high quality transcripts, under closely supervised confidentiality conditions.